-Wherein sound is introduced into the test object and reflections (echoes) are returned to a receiver from internal imperfections or geometrical surfaces of the part.
+Wherein sound is introduced into the test object, reflections (echoes) are returned to a receiver from the part’s internal imperfections or geometrical surfaces.

 - The vivid color contrast between the penetrant and the developer makes the “blued out” easy to see with visible dyes.

-- An ultraviolet lamp is used with fluorescent dyes to make the “blued out” fluoresce brightly, thus allowing the imperfections to be seen readily.
+- An ultraviolet lamp uses fluorescent dyes to make the “blued out” fluoresce brightly, thus allowing imperfections to be seen readily.

 VT is probably the oldest and most common method of NDT, having numerous industrial and commercial applications.
-Examiners follow procedures ranging from simple to very complex, some of which involve comparing artistry samples with production parts.
+Examiners follow simple and complex procedures, some of which involve comparing artistry samples with production parts.
 Visual techniques are used with all other NDT methods.